Share

 Fun Examples

 Stories often reveal this more clearly than explanation.
-Below are my two favorites.
+Below are my three* favorites.

 Anakin is driven by fear.
 Fear of loss, fear of powerlessness, fear of a future he cannot control.